 GJDC is supported through corporate and foundation grants, government contracts and income earned from its project operations.
 It has an overall annual operating budget over 10 million dollars and a professional staff of nearly 30 people.
 It owns and operates several commercial projects including small office facilities, a food market, and a public parking system of garages and lots serving Downtown Jamaica.
 Our activities include project design, pre-development planning with private developers through a special entity, administration of a small business loan fund, administration of government programs in industrial retention and commercial revitalization, and a host of programs and undertakings designed to improve the quality of life, general marketing and perception of Downtown Jamaica.

-Greater Jamaica Development Corporation is a New York State membership organization with some 85 Members; it is governed by a Board of Directors of 30 business and community leaders.
+Greater Jamaica Development Corporation is governed by a Board of Directors of 30 business and community leaders.